 The Golden Bay

 Cala d'Or, often referred to as the ‘Golden Bay’ is a very popular holiday resort particularly suited to families located in the southeast of the island.
+The resort provides visitors with plenty of things to do.

 The name ‘Golden Bay’ derives from the fact that it is located furthest away from the Serra de Tramuntana mountains; which have a disruptive effect on weather patterns and therefore it benefits from increased sunshine hours.
 It also happens to be close to some of the best beaches in Mallorca.